welcome to a place where kindness reigns

 I wrote down a list of countries I wanted to visit on a round the world trip.

 It’s now been nearly twelve years since I started a regular yoga practice and began feeling like I could manage my illness.

 Since then, I’ve visited over 50 countries, written 4 books, run 3 triathlons, and continue to write about travel, health, chronic illness, and fictional stories that fill me with delight.

 I now travel full-time (well, until the COVID-19 pandemic) and do two of the things I love most for work: write stories and teach yoga and meditation.

 I want to help people uncover unconventional lifestyles that bring them more freedom, joy, and happiness.
 After all, happiness, and that time I found a bottle of Château Pontet-Canet Pauillac on sale, is one of the biggest factors in feeling well.

-Welcome to Aroga Yoga – yoga studio – cafe – co-working space.
+Welcome to Aroga Yoga – virtual yoga studio & bookstore.

 So, where would you like to go today?

 Step into the yoga studio.
 You won’t find any gymnastic type routines here.
 These videos, courses, and live classes will help you de-stress, build energy and focus, and reduce pain.